Skip to content

 DNS.1 = {insert_server_name}

-4. Open a CMD shell with administrator rights.
+4. Open a Command Prompt with administrator rights.

-6. Set the environment property OPENSSL_CONF.
-Enter the following in the shell:
+6. Set the environment variable OPENSSL_CONF.
+Enter the following command in the shell:

 SET OPENSSL_CONF={full path to the OpenSSL executable folder}\openssl.cfg